ha2709/next-nft/README.md

 migrate

-### Goerli Contract Address : `0x87bca5b2599ad04f56d7542c97b078fe898517a7`
+### Goerli Contract Address : `0xB71d0D6676ECFe62A3779C362612aB926cD383A7`

 ## Back End Setup

 `npm install --force`

 To run the back end locally, ensure that Postgresql is running, and verify the credentials in the .env file.
-Open main.go, uncomment lines 36 to 44, and comment out line 46.
+Open db/database.go, uncomment lines 30, and comment out line 28.
 Then execute the following commands:

 ```
 cd mb-be